dakusui/jcunit/README.md

 So, if you need these features, please keep using the older version for the time being.

 # First test with JCUnit
 Below is JCUnit's most basic example 'QuadraticEquationSolver.java'.
-Gist is also available at https://gist.github.com/dakusui/XYZ
 Just by running QuadraticEquationSolverTest.java as a usual JUnit test, JCUnit will automatically generate test cases based on '@FactorLevels' annotations.

 ## QuadraticEquationSolver program example